Approach to the Analysis and Synthesis of Cylindrical Metasurfaces with Non-circular Cross Sections Based on Conformal Transformations: Results and Discussions

 First, we design a penetrable O-BMS cloak for dielectric cylinders.
 Recently, penetrable cloaks have been proposed as a passive and lossless low-profile solution for concealment of certain objects from known external illuminations~\cite{Caloz_cloak,xu2020discrete}.
 It was shown that if the object permits internal fields, then an O-BMS enclosure can be designed to satisfy LPC by matching the power flow profiles of the incident and transmitted fields.
 At the same time, the surface can be tailored to incur zero reflection, rendering the target invisible to all external observers.

 Penetrable cloaks possess several advantages and disadvantages when compared to other cloaking solutions.
-For instance, volumetric metamaterial cloaks based on transformation optics can hide objects of any electrical size without \emph{a priori} knowledge of the incident field~\cite{MTM_cloak}, but suffer from complexity, bulkiness and increased ohmic loss.
+For instance, volumetric metamaterial cloaks based on transformation optics can hide objects of any electrical size without \emph{a priori} knowledge of the incident field~\cite{MTM_cloak}, but suffer from complexity, bulkiness and increased loss.
 Thin plasmonic mantle cloaks can be used to dramatically suppress the dominant component of the scattered fields from electrically small objects~\cite{mantle_cloak_1,mantle_cloak_2}; they perform ideally within the quasistatic regime.
 Active Huygens' metasurface cloaks can conceal any object from arbitrary external illuminations by virtue of their reconfigurability~\cite{michael_cloak,paris_cloak}, but demand constant power supply and may suffer from stability issues caused by their complex control circuitries.
 Penetrable cloaks forfeit the robustness afforded by prior designs, since they require knowledge of the external fields.
 By doing so, they gain substantial improvements in terms of the efficiency, manufacturability and integrability.
 They are ideal for applications such as electromagnetic interference reduction inside wireless communication systems~\cite{EMC_cloak, Decoupling_Cloak}.

 The general schematic for a penetrable O-BMS cloak for a non-circular dielectric cylinder is shown in Fig.~\ref{fig:penetrable_conformal_cloak_schematic}.
 For illustrative purposes, we consider a cylinder with an elliptic cross section and assume the external incident fields to be those radiated by a $\hat{z}$-directed line source located at ($r,\theta$)=($r_s,\theta_s$).
 The detailed geometric and material parameters are outlined in Tab.~\ref{tab:ex_B1_spec}.
-With it, we populate the impedance matrices $\mathbf{Y}^{\{i,t,r\}}$.
+With it, we populate all relevant matrices described in Sec.~\ref{sec:theory}.